iliaskarim/CocoaSoundCloudAPI/Sharing.md

 So what about users that have not yet connected their favorite services to SoundCloud?
 Can they do it from within your app?
 Yes, they can, and it's quite easy.

-You just need to send a `POST` with the type of the connection and you get back an URL:
+You just need to send a `POST` with the service type of the connection and you get back an URL:

 	 [api performMethod:@"POST"
 	         onResource:@"connections"
 	     withParameters:[NSDictionary dictionaryWithObjectsAndKeys:
-	                                                 type, @"type",
+	                                                 service, @"service",
 	                                                 @"x-myapplicationsurlscheme://connection", @"redirect_uri",
-	                                                 @"touch", @"display",
-	                                                 nil]
+	                                                 @"touch", @"display", //optional, forces services to use the mobile auth page if available nil]
 	            context:nil
 	           userInfo:nil];

-The types that are currently supported are:
+The services that are currently supported are:

 - `twitter`
 - `facebook_profile` (this will also connect Facebook pages!)